 When you start to understand what self-doubt represents, you can learn to combat it and leave it at the door.

 Be confident in your training, education, and skills that got you your license in the first place.

 #11: BONUS TIP – Your Training

 If you are reading this and not licensed yet, this will be of value.
 It’s important to choose the right real estate school.

-This will give you a strong foundation to base your real estate career on.
+This will give you a strong foundation on which to base your real estate career.

 Many real estate schools will offer the courses qualifying you to get your license.

 Look for schools that offer additional support and training that you can take advantage of once you’re licensed, like CA Realty Training.

 CA Realty Training has trainers who have experience in the real estate field.